Pavlo Tychyna Museum

-The museum has been commenced in February 1989, and has been opened on January 27, 1980.
+The museum was commenced in February 1989, and it was opened on 27 January 1980.
 The memorial flat was created at the premises where the poet lived from 1944 till 1967.

 The museum has preserved the interiors of the rooms; it displays only the memorial belongings of the poet.
 The visitors can view the poet's library (over 20,000 books), the cabinet, the dining-room etc. The interiors reflect the epoch when Tychyna lived, demonstrating his how-to-live, interests so on.

 The museum offers regular and irregular exhibitions, organizes different cultural and memorial events.